nizienko/property_switcher/README.md

 # Property Switcher

-The Property Switcher Plugin is a powerful IntelliJ IDEA plugin designed to simplify working with local property files.
+The Property Switcher Plugin is a lightweight IntelliJ IDEA plugin that streamlines working with local property files.
+It offers convenient shortcuts for quickly switching property values, making it ideal for tasks like running tests locally.
-It provides an intuitive interface and convenient shortcuts to streamline the process of selecting and replacing property values.
-With the plugin, you can easily switch between different property values, saving time and effort when configuring your application.
-Additionally, the plugin offers a customizable status bar widget that displays the values of selected properties, allowing for quick reference and monitoring.
-Experience enhanced productivity and efficiency when working with property files using the Property Switcher Plugin.
+Additionally, the plugin provides a customizable status bar widget that displays the values of selected properties.
+Stay informed about important property values at a glance with the Property Switcher Plugin's intuitive widget.
+Simplify your property file management, boost productivity, and effortlessly replace property values with ease.

 ## Installation